 \section{Information-based Source Seeking}

 This section presents the key components of our information-based source seeking, including the three-step algorithmic flow and the loss function design.
-We assume a centralized setting for the conciseness of description, meaning that there is a central server that gathers all sensor locations $\mathbf{p}$ and measurements $\mathbf{y}$, and decides new locations for all the sensors.
-This assumption will be removed in Section \ref{sec:distr-src-seeking} where we introduce the distributed setting.
+We assume a central server gathers all sensor locations $p$ and measurements $y$ and decides on new locations for all the sensors.
+We will remove this assumption in Section \ref{sec:distr-src-seeking}, where we introduce the distributed setting.